allan-tulane/fa-23-recitation-01-jackzemke/README.md

 - [ ] 3.
 Write at least two additional test cases in `test_binary_search` and confirm they pass.

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

+  -For both `linear_search` and `binary_search` the worst case value for `key` is a value that is not contained within the input list.
+This is because it would require the search algorithms to iterate through the entire list to the very end before finding the key.

 **TODO: your answer goes here**

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

+  -The best case input value for `linear search` is the smallest value in the input list.
+This is because `linear search` iterates through the list from the beginning, which is where the smallest value is.
+If the key is the smallest value in the list, it will be the first value to be evaluated and will therefore terminate in the best case time.

+  -The best case input value for `binary search` is the middle value in the list.
+This is because the algorithm splits the list down the middle and compares the pivot value to the key.
+If the middle (pivot) value is equal to the key, the algorithm will terminate on the very first evaluation resulting in the best case time.

 **TODO: your answer goes here**